Menopause coach and advocate

 - Psychological symptoms are extremely common they are just not talked about enough.

-- HRT is much safer than women realise – you are much more likely to develop cancer through excessive alcohol intake or being obese.
+- HT (hormone therapy) is much safer than women realize – you are much more likely to develop cancer through excessive alcohol intake or being obese.

 Publications, qualifications and awards